Is Selling on Redbubble Worth It? (My Experience)

 Extreme Competition

-A couple of years ago there were not many artists on Redbubble, but this has changed drastically when a lot of people suddenly discovered print on demand.
+A couple of years ago there were not many artists on Redbubble, but this changed drastically when a lot of people suddenly discovered print on demand.

-While there are hundreds of thousands of competing designs on RedBubble, most of them are not of high quality.
+While there are hundreds of thousands of competing designs on Redbubble, most of them are not of high quality.

-There are plenty of people trying to sell a few designs and then quickly giving up.
 Most people who discovered how easy the print-on-demand model is, do not stick it out long enough to see results.

-The marketplace is saturated, however, there are tons of niches that need artists to fill the customer’s needs.
+The marketplace is saturated, however, there are tons of niches that need artists to fill the customers’ needs.

 Is Redbubble Worth It?

-RedBubble is a big player in the print-on-demand space.
+Redbubble is a big player in the print-on-demand space.
 It gets tons of traffic and hungry buyers.

-However, if you are looking for a get-rich-quick scheme, then RedBubble is not worth your time.
+However, if you are looking for a get-rich-quick scheme, then Redbubble is not worth your time.
 It will not make you rich, but it can still help you generate good money from your artwork.

 I am still making a few sales per month, and the income I get from those sales is paying me for software I am using in other online ventures.

-And the beauty of print on demand is that you are keeping all rights to the artwork, and you can license the same design on other POD platforms such as Teepublic, Spreadshirt, or Mech by Amazon.
+And the beauty of print on demand is that you are keeping all rights to the artwork, and you can license the same design on other POD platforms such as Teepublic, Spreadshirt, or Merch by Amazon.

 For me, Redbubble is a zero-risk way to create a new income stream for myself and to improve my design skills.